C.D. Jorge Wilstermann: First golden era

 Wilstermann's first national title came in 1958.
 This was the first in the club's "golden age", highlighted by star players such as Walter Zamorano, Mario Zabalaga, José Carlos Trigo, César Sánchez, Máximo Alcócer, Ausberto García, Renán López, Alfredo Soria, Rómulo Cortez, Wilfredo Villarroel, José Trujillo, and José Rocabado.
 At that time, Wilstermann was the only team in Bolivia that played with five forwards, which shattered defenses.

 In 1959, Wilstermann repeated as national champions, earning the honor to be the representative Bolivian side in the first edition of the Copa Libertadores de América in 1960.
 Their initial match pitted them against Peñarol of Uruguay.
 The Uruguayans defeated Wilstermann 7–1 in Montevideo, although the Bolivians drew their home game 1–1.
 In 1960, Wilstermann won its third consecutive national title, an achievement that has not been equalled by any other Bolivian club.

 In the 1961 Copa competition, Wilster played to a tie against Santa Fe, Colombia, winning 3–2 in Cochabamba and losing 1–0 in Colombia.
 The governing body decided to draw lots to determine which team would advance to the next round.
 "The draw was a fraud.
 After many years we learned that the full intention of the South American Football Confederation, which at that time was based in Bogota, was to eliminate Wilstermann and promote Santa Fe to the semi-finals," claimed then Wilster club chairman, the late Jorge Rojas.
 The unsubstantiated story was that both of the pieces of paper that were put in the hat had Wilstermann's name.
 The team that was drawn was eliminated.
 "The Confederation official of that process confessed that he had been forced to proceed in this manner," recalled Rojas.

 Second golden era

 Wilstermann enjoyed a second "golden era" in the 1970s under the chairmanship of Alfredo Salazar.
 The Wilstermann team again won the national championships in 1972 and 1973.
 "They were spectacular years.
 Wilstermann had that mystique of a winning team: they did not like to lose ever, even less to a visiting side.
 Besides they were always on the attack and even achieved a historic 2–2 tie with River Plate in Buenos Aires," recalls Antonio Yanez, organization leader since 1975.

-The Wilstermann sides of this era were highlighted by players such as Rene Bilbao, Hugo Pérez, Jaime Olivera, Juan José Ponce, Limbert Cabrera Rivero, Freddy Vargas, Juan Carlos Sánchez, Hugo Franco, Carlos Canelas, Alberto Navarro, Brazilian Milton Teodoro Joana, Chilean's Juan Abel Gangas and Victor Hugo Bravo.
+The Wilstermann sides of this era were highlighted by players such as Rene Bilbao, Hugo Pérez, Jaime Olivera, Juan José Ponce, Limbert Cabrera Rivero, Freddy Vargas, Juan Carlos Sánchez, Hugo Franco, Carlos Canelas, Alberto Navarro, Brazilian Milton Teodoro Joana, and Chileans Juan Abel Ganga and Víctor Hugo Bravo.